mmplac/BifurcationKitTutorial/README.md

 **Overview**

 The purpose of this notebook is to guide you through how to use BifurcationKit to study the Jansen-Rit model.
-The aim of this tutorial is to reproduce Figures 22 and 24 in the paper by Grimbert and Faugueras.
+The aim of this tutorial is to reproduce Figures 22 and 24 in the paper by Grimbert and Faugueras (https://pubmed.ncbi.nlm.nih.gov/17052158/).
 The Jansen-Rit model is a widely used neural mass model that describes the dynamics of a cortical column through the interaction of excitatory and inhibitory neural populations.
 This tutorial demonstrates how to use BifurcationKit to systematically characterise the model's dynamical regimes — including stable fixed points, oscillatory states, and the transitions between them.

 **Contents**